AndreiVaida/Deploy/README.md

 ## Re-deploy the platform
 When you click the `🛠️ Build 🛠️` button, Deploy deploys your project in sequential and parallel steps.
+1. Delete the `<ProjectLocation>\<project-cache-folder-to-delete>\ ` folder (move to Recycle Bin) if it's available in Configuration.ini.
-1. Build your project with `gradlew assemble --parallel` in `ProjectLocation`.
+2. Build your project with `gradlew assemble --parallel` in `ProjectLocation`.
-2. Stop the application and the server immediately, without waiting for project building.
+3. Stop the application and the server immediately, without waiting for project building.
-3. Copy the generated jar from `ProjectLocation\build\distributions\` to `PlatformLocation\lib\extensions\`.
+4. Copy the generated jar from `ProjectLocation\build\distributions\` to `PlatformLocation\lib\extensions\`.
 Delete the old jar (send to Recycle Bin).
-4. Start the server, read its logs in real-time and wait for the starting log.
+5. Start the server, read its logs in real-time and wait for the starting log.
-5. Start the application.
+6. Start the application.